-Services listed in the previous table make use non-compliant cryptographic algorithms.
+Services listed in the previous table make use of non-compliant cryptographic algorithms.
 Use of these algorithms is prohibited in a FIPS-approved mode of operation.
-These services are allowed in FIPS mode when using allowed algorithms (as specified in section 8.1)
+Some of these services may be allowed in FIPS mode when using allowed algorithms (as specified in section 8.1)